danigrim/banking-data-challenge/README.md

 With this information, we can assume the values of transactions are associated to them being fraudulent or not.
 Specifically, because frauds tend to occur for values above the benchmark of R$630, are in average higher, and most likely for transactions between R$30000-40000.

+**Value and transaction segment**
+In this step, rather than investigating how a single variable in the database might relate to fraudulent transactions, I investigated the two factors of transaction segment and value.

+I started by investigating which transaction segments have the most fraudulent transactions.
+I found that to be Segment 11 (SEG11), 13% of frauds happen within this segment. **File Location**: solver/fraud_analytics.py | **Function name**: describe_value_segment_transaction

 **Fraudulent Transaction Month**
 In this step, I analyzed the distribution of fraudulent transactions per month (as the database only contains values for the year of 2016).